ermannog/PowerShell/README.md

 - Export public key on CER file

 ## Remove-UserProfile
-Delete user profiles on local or remote computer, the session in which you are running the script must be started with elevated user rights (Run as Administrator).
+Delete user profiles on local or remote computer that match the search criteria